e-boudhina/Laravel-Simple-Blog-Platforme/readme.md

 * php artisan --version => Laravel Framework 5.8.36

-This is a Simple blog platforme that allows user to authenticate , create posts with image files , the blog contains posts which are composed of three parts title and and body and and and optional image file
+This is a Simple blog platforme that allows a user to authenticate, create posts with a thumbnail, the blog contains posts which are composed of three parts : title, body and an optional image file .

-Users must First register in order to get access and then perform C.R.U.D operations on posts .
+Users must First register in order to get access and then perform C.R.U.D operations .

 This project uses :